How To Get Here

 The train from Dublin to Westport leaves from Dublin Heuston station and takes around 3.5 hours.
 To arrive in Westport in time you will need to take the lunch time train.
 Ireland’s train travel website is IrishRail.
 Note that if you are planning to travel by train, it is far cheaper to book your journey online at IrishRail.ie in advance, rather than buying your ticket at the station on the day.

 There are also bus connections from Dublin, Galway, Sligo and Knock airport.
 See the Bus Eirean website for more information.

-If coming by bus or train you need to be in Westport by 4.00pm.
-For scheduled retreats and courses, we will try to put you in touch with another course participant who can give you a lift from Westport, or if numbers warrant, we will organise a shared minibus (expect to pay between 10 and 15 euros depending on numbers).
+For scheduled retreats, you need to be in Westport by 4.00pm.
+We will try to put you in touch with another course participant who can give you a lift from Westport, or if numbers warrant, we will organise a shared minibus (expect to pay between 15 and 20 euros depending on numbers).

-If you need your own taxi, expect to pay around 35 euros for the run from Westport to Roonagh Pier.
-To arrange a taxi yourself, ring Michael O’Hare, 087.2202123 or Noel Staunton, 098.28856 and mention you are staying with us on Clare Island.
+If you need your own taxi, expect to pay around 40 euros for the run from Westport to Roonagh Pier.
+To arrange a taxi yourself, ring JJ Kilcoyne 087 2521972 or Declan Kennedy 086 2388823 and mention you are staying with us on Clare Island.

 To plan your route to Westport go to AA Ireland.